Question and answer with Rebecca Leitzell, Bellefonte Area cyber education coordinator

 Q: How has the program changed since its inception (in 2009)?

-A: It started as a very small program with very few students and it has definitely grown throughout the last 10 years.
-We offered it only to high school students when it was first initiated and that has grown to now include middle school students and elementary school students, which started two years ago (for elementary).
-We have changed vendors, we have changed expectations and rules – many of those things include making it more of a blended experience and opportunity for students.
+A: It started as a very small program with very few students and it has definitely grown throughout the past 10 years.
+We offered it only to high school students when it was first initiated and that has grown to now include middle school students and elementary school students, which started in 2016.
+We have expanded curriculum, changed vendors, enhanced expectations and rules – many of those things include making it more of a blended experience for students.
 So, if students like to participate in classes we do not offer online, then they can go into the school and take those classes.

 Q: And when you talk about a “vendor,” is that an outside company you work with?

 A: We use a third-party provider.
 We currently use Odysseyware Academy for the majority of our classes.
 We went with Odysseyware curriculum because of the rigor and integrity of the courses.
-We felt that was most aligned to what we have here in the district.
-They provide their own teachers of record who are certified teachers here in the state of Pennsylvania.
-They provide virtual office hours online, and one thing that is different with BeLA than other cyber programs is kids have the opportunity to come in here to the district to get additional help to work one-on-one with a real person.
+We felt their program was most aligned to what we have here in the district.
+They provide their own teachers of record who are certified teachers in the state of Pennsylvania.
+They provide numerous academic supports, including online office hours, an academic hotline and virtual blackboard.
+One thing that is different with BeLA than other cyber programs is students have the opportunity to come in here to the district to get additional help and work one-on-one with a real person.

 Q: How many students participate in BeLA?

 A: Last year we had over 50 students that went through the program throughout the year.
-Some students will start and then say, “this isn’t for me,” and will return to the high school.
-Again, it’s not for everyone, and you have students who go back and forth – who spend some time traveling and they may start in the program so they can continue with Bellefonte curriculum and can transition back into the classroom when they come back.
+Some students will start and then say, “this isn’t for me,” and will return to the building.
+Again, it’s not for everyone, and you have students who go back and forth.
+Some students travel and they may start in the program, so they can continue with Bellefonte curriculum and can transition back into the classroom upon their return.

 Q: Who is BeLA for?

 A: It’s not for one particular type of student.
 Students do it for many reasons.
-A person that’s successful in online learning is a learner that is self-motivated and self-driven and willing to be a self-starter and do things on their own.
+A person who’s successful in online learning is a learner that is self-motivated and self-driven and willing to be a self-starter and do things on their own.
 They have the opportunity to work ahead and excel and take additional classes.
-But it’s also very difficult for some students to have motivation when they don’t have a teacher standing before you saying, “OK, get to work, focus.”
+But it’s also very difficult for some students to be motivated when they don’t have a teacher standing before you saying, “OK, get to work, focus.”